nikpapag/harness-cie-workshop-chaos-no-ff/README.md

 - Use complex deployment strategies to reduce the blast radius

+**Outcomes**
+- Force failure of continuous delivery validation using chaos engineering

 **Steps**:

 - While the canary deployment is ongoing navigate to the web page and see if you can spot the canary (use the check release button)